Comme des Garçons (Like the Boys)

-"Comme des Garçons (Like the Boys)" is a song by Japanese-British singer Rina Sawayama.
-It was released on 17 January 2020 as the second single off of Sawayama's debut studio album Sawayama through the record label Dirty Hit.
+"Comme des Garçons (Like the Boys)" is a song by Japanese singer Rina Sawayama.
+It was released on 17 January 2020 as the second single from her debut studio album Sawayama through the record label Dirty Hit.
 The song blends genres such as disco, dance, funk, house, electro house and synth-pop into a "clubby" record.
 The song also received a music video.

 On 21 February, a remix of the song, featuring Brazilian singer and drag queen Pabllo Vittar was released.